kanako-web/nikola-websites/README.md

 ## Nikola

-[Nikola](https://getnikola.com/) is an application written in the Python programing language that is used to build static websites.
-In normal use Nikola is downloaded to your PC.
-Webpages for a website are written in Markdown text.
-When Nikola is run it converts the Markdown to html and builds a website.
-This can be tested with Nikola's webserver feature, or deployed to a website hosting provider.
-This website creation process is somwhat complex, so it can be perfomed more simply by using Github.
+[Nikola](https://getnikola.com/) is an application written in the Python programing language that builds static websites.

+In normal use *Nikola* is downloaded to your PC.
+Webpages for a website are written in *Markdown* text.
+When *Nikola* is run it converts the *Markdown* to html and builds a website.
+The new website may be tested with *Nikola's* webserver feature, or deployed to a website hosting provider.
+This website creation process is somewhat complex, so it can be perfomed more simply by using *Github*.

-On Github Nikola also have an account and their website creation application is available to users who have accounts on Github.
-Upon *Commit*ting to changes you have made to a web-page in the **Srv** branch, the Nikola application is automatically run as a *workflow*.
-Nikola will build the website in the **Main** branch.
-This Main branch then becomes the website on Github.
+*Nikola* have and account on *Github* and their website creation application is available to users who have accounts on *Github*.
+Upon *Commit*ting to changes you have made to a webpage in the **srv** branch, the Nikola application is automatically run as a *workflow*.
+Nikola will build the website in the **main** branch.
+This main branch then becomes the website on Github.

 For example the Github user **kanako-web** logs into their Github account and creates the repository **kanako-web.github.io**.
-They set up this repository to have both *Main* and *Src* branches.
-The website pages are created and placed in the *Src* branch.
-The workflow tool uses the Nikola application to build the website.
+They set up this repository to have both *main* and *src* branches.
+The website pages are created and placed in the *src* branch.
+The workflow tool uses the *Nikola* application to build the website.
 From a browser you connect to **https://kanako-wen.github.io** to view the website.

 ## Markdown